salilbhise/TriviaGame/README.md

-# Rick and Morty Trivia Game!
+# Rick and Morty Trivia Game! :books:

 ## Overview
 Wubbalubbadubdub!
 A trivia game that using JavaScript for logic and jQuery to manipulate HTML.